Gender concepts and nutrition in childhood (GeNI)

 In Switzerland, despite a significant reduction, the prevalence of overweight and obesity in children and adolescents (C+A) is still high.
 And a high number of otherwise healthy children and adolescents are affected by sub-threshold unhealthy dietary behaviors and the long-term consequences on health and health systems; as dietary behavior established in children and adolescents can be carried on into adulthood and increase risks of non-communicable diseases later in life.
 Nutrition greatly influences the burden of diseases and all-cause mortality.
 While gendered dietary patterns have been described for adults, little research has been conducted on gendered «nutrition» in children and adolescents.

 GeNI is the first Swiss research project on gendered and intersectional dimensions of nutrition in children and adolescents (C+A) aged 6-17 years.
-It contributes to optimized sex- and gender-sensitive health promotion, prevention, education, communication, and health care.
+With this project, we contribute to optimized sex- and gender-sensitive health promotion, prevention, education, communication and health care.

 Objectives